Financial Aid Information

 - CheapAir.com allows you to book/purchase airfare online and one of the payment options is using cash at a local Western Union.

-- STA Travel has a financial aid option where you can reserve your flight for $300 and pay the balance one week before departure.
+- STA Travel has a "Book Now Pay Later" option to reserve your flight for $49 and pay the balance one week before departure.

 - If you or a family member does not have access to a credit card, consider purchasing a Visa Gift Card and then using it to make an airline purchase.